jessesquires/jessesquires.com/_posts/2020-04-11-bay-area-mutual-aid-covid-19.md

 The [stimulus package](https://www.vox.com/2020/3/27/21196202/house-passes-2-trillion-coronavirus-stimulus-package) prioritized private corporations instead of working class people, not to mention the millions of undocumented folks that enrich our economy.
 We need a [livable minimum wage](https://livingwage.mit.edu/articles/53-the-federal-minimum-wage-hasn-t-increased-in-a-decade-but-the-prices-of-everything-else-has), paid sick leave, paid family leave, paid time off, sustainable unemployment infrastructure, affordable housing, and free health care &mdash; for everyone.
 This stimulus package did not even waive fees for treating the virus.
 If you get hospitalized because of the government's irresponsible and miserably inadequate response to this crisis, good luck paying for it.

+{% include updated_notice.html
+update_message="
-**UPDATE:** Unsurprisingly, it was recently reported that [a tax change in the coronavirus package overwhelmingly benefits millionaires](https://www.washingtonpost.com/business/2020/04/14/coronavirus-law-congress-tax-change/):
+Unsurprisingly, it was recently reported that [a tax change in the coronavirus package overwhelmingly benefits millionaires](https://www.washingtonpost.com/business/2020/04/14/coronavirus-law-congress-tax-change/):

 > The provision, included by Senate Republicans, will cost taxpayers approximately $90 billion in 2020.

 Fortunately, the package did include funding for hospitals, local governments, and small businesses, but the largest portion of funding was still given to big businesses where [some CEOs make 195 times the median pay for employees](https://www.dallasnews.com/business/2019/05/02/how-does-ceo-pay-at-the-world-s-largest-airline-compare-to-employees-pay/).
 Some adults will get a **one-time** payment of _up to $1,200_ &mdash; but how long will that last if you lost your job and lost your employer-based health insurance?
 A check for $1,200 is just enough to cover the average cost of one's prescription drugs every year!
 But hey, _you could_ buy a brand new iPhone 11 Pro and have some money left over.
+" %}

 {% include break.html %}